Backpacking Australia: The Definitive Guide

 The scenery might have been better when I was travelling New Zealand, but Australia still has amazing scenery!
 The Outback has an eerie, apocalyptic feel, while the rainforests in the North are incredible for their sheer size!
 Given its size, it’s not surprising that Australia has a lot of diversity.

-This is one of the best things about visiting Australia, as the scenery doesn’t remain the same.
+This is one of the best things about backpacking in Australia, as the scenery doesn’t remain the same.
 You can see a lot of landscapes just from hopping in a car and travelling around.
 Even a few hours out of a major city, the scenery can be quite different!

 Backpacking Australia routes

 Doing a road trip in Australia is perhaps the best way to see the country.
 Travelling around Australia can be difficult because of the size of the country.
 However, that also means that there’s a lot to see and many different routes to take!

 Road trips are for me, the best way to get a feel for a country, its culture and see its diverse landscape.
 When you visit Australia, you’ll realise just how diverse it actually is!
 Below are a few routes that I recommend you take while you’re in the country.

 I would advise including Melbourne in the route as you are missing out on a great city if you don’t!
 This is the easiest route to navigate with many coach companies operating up and down the coast.

 There’s a lot of great places to see on an East Coast road trip such as Brisbane, Cairns and Airlie Beach.
 The East Coast is massive, so it can take a long time to travel up or down it.

 The West Coast is a less travelled route for backpackers, but that doesn’t make it inferior to the East Coast.
 I’ve not been to the West Coast, but I will return to trek this route.